inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 ```
 This command might run for some minutes.

-Undeploy all unused containers: Delete all modules from Okapi's discovery which are not part of the Poppy release.
+  Undeploy all unused containers: Delete all modules from Okapi's discovery which are not part of the Quesnelia release.
-These are 64 modules of the Orchid release -- all but mod-rtac-3.5.0.

   Undeploy old module versions like this:
 ```
 curl -w '\n' -D - -X DELETE http://localhost:9130/_/discovery/modules/mod-agreements-5.5.2 curl -w '\n' -D - -X DELETE http://localhost:9130/_/discovery/modules/mod-audit-2.7.0